Silver Lake, Washington: Economy

 Employment in the area is primarily centered on the cities of Longview, Kelso, and Castle Rock, which are all situated along the Interstate-5 freeway.
 The regional economy rests mainly on timber and tourism, but the latter has taken precedence since the decline of the timber industry.
-Local economic growth has remained stable due to the plethora of outdoor activities take place in the scenic Silverlake area, including camping, hunting, and fishing.
-Additionally, the Pacific Ocean is approximately 90 minutes west and skiing and other wilderness activities are all within an hour away.
+Local economic growth has remained stable due to outdoor activities that take place in the scenic Silverlake area, including camping, hunting, and fishing.

 Transport

-Silverlake is served by one major road, Spirit Lake Memorial Highway, which joins I-5 in Castle Rock to the west and runs east to the US Forest Services’ Mount Saint Helens Observatory at Johnston Ridge.
+Silverlake is served by one major road, Spirit Lake Memorial Highway, which joins I-5 in Castle Rock to the west and runs east to the US Forest Services' Mount Saint Helens Observatory at Johnston Ridge.
 This highway is a two-directional arterial heading west and east with both residential and commercial development areas running alongside it.
 Major shopping, dining and commercial properties are located up and down the I-5 corridor.

 Services

 Silverlake is not an incorporated town, but relies primarily on Castle Rock and the town of Toutle for schools and services.
 Cowlitz County provides most services including police, fire, ambulance, water, sewer, and garbage.
 Gas service is provided by Cascade Natural Gas while CenturyLink and Frontier Communications provide telephone service.
 The area is composed of a mixture of uses that range from single-family and multi-family residential, commercial, retail, and agricultural uses.
 Traffic volume along Silver Lake remains consistent with approximately 1,000 cars passing it per day.